myvin/iBase64/README.md

 ## How to Use

 Right click on the selected text to choose `Base64 encode/decode "SELECTED TEXT"`.
 And the encoded/decoded text will be copied to clipboard.
-You can paste to where you need.
+You can paste wherever you need.

-## Buy Me a Coffee
+## :coffee: Buy Me a Coffee

 ### BTC